1st SS Infantry Brigade: War crimes

 The brigade took an active part in the killing of the Jewish population assisting the Einsatzgruppen, in the town of Ushomir where it took part in the killing of all male Jews.

 Untersturmführer Max Täubner commanded a workshop detail in the brigade and was tried by an SS court in May 1943, along with four other Waffen-SS men, for unauthorized and sadistic killings of a large number of Jews in 1941 and for taking photos of the killings showing them to wife and friends.
-In the indictment, the SS court states "The accused allowed his men to act with such vicious brutality that they conducted themselves under his command like a savage horde".
+In the indictment, the SS court, while affirming the intentions of the SS to exterminate the Jews, stated "The accused allowed his men to act with such vicious brutality that they conducted themselves under his command like a savage horde".

 The case against four other defendants under Täubner's command was dismissed by the judge Standartenführer Dr. Reinecke.
 The photos and negatives were later ordered to be destroyed.

 Täubner, who had been given a sentence of 10 years, was pardoned in January 1945 and released from prison.

-In another version of this trial Taubner was convicted of disregarding secrecy provisions surrounding the exterminations, expelled from the SS, deprived of his civil rights and sentenced to ten years imprisonment, for behavior that was "unworthy of an honorable and decent German man."
+In another version of this trial Täubner was convicted of disregarding secrecy provisions surrounding the exterminations, expelled from the SS, deprived of his civil rights and sentenced to ten years imprisonment, for behavior that was "unworthy of an honorable and decent German man."

 Vasyl Valdeman, a Jewish resident of Ostroh reported: "We knew something would be done to us here.
 When we saw people hit and driven along here with spades, even small children realised why people were carrying the spades."